Paul Hogue

-Paul H. "Duke" Hogue (April 28, 1940 – August 17, 2009) was an American basketball player.
+Paul H. "Duke" Hogue (April 28, 1940 – August 17, 2009) was an American basketball player in the National Basketball Association (NBA).

 Early life

-Hogue grew up on Wilson Avenue in Knoxville, Tennessee and played basketball at Austin High School, an all-black high school where his father served as principal.
+Hogue grew up on Wilson Avenue in Knoxville, Tennessee, and played basketball at Austin High School, an all-black high school where his father served as principal.
 He graduated from Austin in 1958.

 College career

 Because Hogue was black, he wasn't recruited by nearby or southern universities.
 He chose to attend the University of Cincinnati, largely due to the program's prominence and the chance to play with its star, Oscar Robertson.

-A 6'9" center, Hogue made his varsity debut with the Bearcats in 1959–60.
+A 6 ft 9 in center, Hogue made his varsity debut with the Bearcats in 1959–60.
 As a sophomore, he averaged 12.2 points, shooting .576 from the field, and 11.3 rebounds per game.
 Hogue was named All-Missouri Valley Conference (MVC) as the Bearcats won the league title, posted a 28–2 record and, led by Robertson, advanced to the Final Four, where the Bearcats finished in third place.

 As a junior in 1960–61, Hogue led UC in rebounding with 12.5 per game and he also led the team with a .532 field goal percentage while averaging 16.8 points per game.
 He again was named All-MVC as the 27–3 Bearcats again captured the league crown.
 He was named second-team All-American by Converse.
 The Bearcats advanced to the championship game of the 1961 NCAA tournament, capturing the national title with a 70–65 overtime win over Ohio State.

 As a senior in 1961–62, Hogue was the team captain.
 He was again All-MVC and led the Bearcats in both scoring and rebounding with 16.8 points and 12.4 rebounds per game as the Bearcats again were MVC champions.
 He was named first-team All-American by the Basketball Writers and the Helms Foundation, second-team All-American by the NEA and Coaches Association, and third-team All-American by the Associated Press (AP) and United Press International (UPI).
 He was named the 1962 Helms Foundation Player of the Year.
 The Bearcats again advanced to the NCAA championship game, where they again defeated Ohio State, 71–59, to earn their second consecutive national championship.

 In his three-year career at Cincinnati, Hogue scored 1,391 points, which was third at the time behind Robertson and Jack Twyman.